adamnew123456/USM/README.txt

 When compiling software for my Linux systems, I've always had two basic issues:

-o The default installation point, /usr/local, requires root permissions. o There is no good way to keep tabs on what you software you have compiled, at what version the software is, and what files it owns.
+ - The default installation point, /usr/local, requires root permissions.
+ - There is no good way to keep tabs on what you software you have compiled, at what version the software is, and what files it owns.

 The first one is easy - compile everything into ~/bin or something of that nature.